MicrosoftDocs/security/security-docs/operations/incident-response-playbook-dart-ransomware-approach.md

   - App Access: Access rights for applications.

-- Each one of these planes have a *separate administrative workstation for each plane* and only have access to systems in that plane.
+- Each one of these planes has a *separate administrative workstation for each plane* and only has access to systems in that plane.
 Other accounts from other planes are denied access to workstations and servers in the other planes through user rights assignments set to those machines.

 The net result of the PAM is that: